Particular/docs.particular.net/nservicebus/rabbitmq/operations-scripting.md

 snippet:rabbit-create-queues

-### Using the create queue helper methods
+### Creating queues for an endpoint

 To create all queues for a given endpoint name.

+snippet: rabbit-create-queues-for-endpoint

+### Using the create create endpoint queues

 snippet:rabbit-create-queues-endpoint-usage

-To create shared queues.
+### To create shared queues

 snippet:rabbit-create-queues-shared-usage